Corevin/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 6: April 4, 2018

+**Today's Progress**: Completed the Calculator program on Codecademy.
+It was how I was passing the integers into the method.
+I was using: "public int add(a, b): when I should have been "public int add(int a, int b)".
+From there I cleaned up the rest of the syntax errors, ran the project and went on and did the next quiz.
+Started working on Arrays before realizing that there is another project for me to do so I will need to go back and do that tomorrow.

+**Thoughts:** Because I couldn't figure it out I ended up using the tried and true Google method to get the answer to my struggles with the calculator program.
+The thing I saw was like I thought, most people suggested to cut the code into small bite sized chunks and clear out the errors, make it work and move to the next chunk.
+It is good and vindicating to know that I have the right idea on something.

+I also started reading a Java book "Java in 24 hours" last night. got through the first hour in no time flat, since it mostly tells me why I should code, something I know already.
+I also went through the section on setting up and preparing to code.
+The book suggests netbeans which I couldn't get to work when I tried it in the past, but I am fine using Eclipse, so I don't suspect that I will have trouble moving forward.
+I'll probably attack the second chapter after I finish the tutorials on codecademy since there isn't much left already.
+When I looked at the end of my work today I was already 66% through the tutorial.
+I'll probably be done within the week at the rate I'm going.

+**Link to work:** [Tutorial online]  :: https://www.codecademy.com

 ### Day 5: April 3, 2018

 **Today's Progress**: Flew through the remainder of the tutorial that i was working on in codecademy this morning.
 Literally took me like 5 minutes.
 From there I went on to the freeform project, a calculator that adds, subracts, multiplies, divides, and provides remainders of 2 values passed in within the program.
 Followed their directions and it doesn't work.
 I think I cleaned up most if not all the syntax stuff but it still isn't working.
 I think it has something to do with how I'm passing the variables back and forth.